 This web-based colon capsule reading course is designed to train aspiring practitioners to perform and read full colon capsule studies reliably.
 The entire curriculum can be completed part time from work or at home and conforms to the standards recommended by European and American authorities.

 The web-based training is suitable for GI consultants, hospital specialists and nurses with endoscopy experience.
 On registration, trainees will receive an interactive smartphone App that teaches patient preparation and image recognition of the most common disorders of the oesophagus, stomach, small and large intestine.
 On completing the App based course, candidates will be provided with access to a browser-based PillCam Simulator, with a user interface identical to Rapid Reader v9, and a library of over 20 full colon capsule videos, progressively graded in complexity.

 On satisfactory completion of all 20 cases, a certificate of completion will be awarded recognising that the candidate has fulfilled published training criteria.
-The current pressures on diagnostic services and the urgency to train capsule colonoscopists to help deal with pressures on the two-week waits has required the usual 8-week course be accelerated to a two-week timescale.
+The current pressures on diagnostic services and the urgency to train capsule colonoscopists to help deal with pressures on the two-week waits has required the usual 8-week course be accelerated to a four-week timescale.

 Along with gastroenterologists, the course is appropriate for colorectal surgeons, trainees, nurse endoscopists and experienced endoscopy nurses, as well as IBD nurse specialists monitoring the efficacy of treatment interventions.

 This is a repeating course, please visit the IMIGe website for latest dates.

 This event has been endorsed by the BSG Education Committee and an application has been made for CPD credits.